-If you’re on this page, chances are you already know what Operation Anthropoid is sooo… I won’t go into how the Operation Anthropoid memorial in Prague is dedicated to the seven exiled Czechoslovakian paratroopers who flew from the UK and landed in the Czech Republic with the mission of assassinating SS leader Reinhard Heydrich in the late spring of 1942.
+If you’re on this page, chances are you already know what Operation Anthropoid is sooo… I won’t go into how the Operation Anthropoid memorial in Prague is dedicated to the seven exiled Czechoslovakian paratroopers who flew from the UK and landed in the Czech Republic with the mission of assassinating SS leader Reinhard Heydrich in the spring of 1942.

 Or how Heydrich, one of the most powerful men in Nazi Germany and architect of the “Final Solution,” was the target of the only government-sponsored assassination of a senior Nazi leader during WWII.
 (And only successful assassination attempt at that.)
 Because you already know that.